Ohio fire chief retires after 47-years on the job

 Lenz has been chief for the 19-years.
 He first served as chief for nine years with the Shadyside Volunteer Fire Department.
-Then, ten-years ago when it was replaced by the OR&W Fire District, Lenz was again named chief.
+Then, ten years ago, when the OR&W Fire District replaced it, Lenz was again named chief.

 It has been my sincere honor and privilege to serve the district’s residents.
 When I was a youngster, my dream was to save property and provide care to those in need.
 That dream became true and then some having served as an officer and then as a chief.
 I thank everyone who helped me along the way, and I wish the very best for the department, its team of professionals and district’s residents.David Lenz, Retired Chief